Introduction

 Output

 The scripts create/update/query the scenarios in the Energy Transition Model and print the corresponding URLs in the terminal.
-In addition, the following is added to the data/output
+In addition, depending on the tools of scenario-tools that are used, the following is added to the data/output

 folder: